WARE-dev750/DeFi-core/README.md

 Privacy without compliance gets protocols shut down.

-NOFACE implements Proof-of-Inclusion.
+VielFI implements Proof-of-Inclusion.
 Before any transaction a user can prove their funds did not originate from sanctioned addresses — without revealing their identity.

 **What you prove:** "My funds are clean."
 **What you hide:** Everything else.

 This is the Privacy Pools approach co-authored by Vitalik Buterin.
-It is the legal framework that separates NOFACE from mixers.
-Institutions can use NOFACE.
+It is the legal framework that separates VielFI from mixers.
+Institutions can use VielFI.
 Regulators can verify compliance.
 Users keep their privacy.

 ---

-## 7. $NOFACE Token
+## 7. $VielFI Token

-$NOFACE is not required to use the protocol.
+$VielFI is not required to use the protocol.
 It is the engine that captures protocol value and distributes it to the people who secure and govern the ecosystem.

 **Token Specification**

-- Ticker: $NOFACE
+- Ticker: $VielFI
 - Total Supply: 1,000,000,000 (Fixed.
 Non-inflationary.)
 - Standard: ERC-20 with Permit (EIP-2612)

 **How Value Accrues**

-Every transaction through NOFACE generates a 0.3% fee split three ways:
+Every transaction through VielFI generates a 0.3% fee split three ways:

 0.3% protocol fee
-├── 0.1% → $NOFACE stakers (real yield paid in USDC) ├── 0.1% → Buyback and Burn (supply decreases permanently)
+├── 0.1% → $VielFI stakers (real yield paid in USDC) ├── 0.1% → Buyback and Burn (supply decreases permanently)
 └── 0.1% → Protocol Treasury (audits, engineering, legal)

-**Who Needs $NOFACE**
+**Who Needs $VielFI**

 | Actor      | Why They Need It                                      |